maheshwaripranav/Qiskit-Fall-Fest-Kolkata-Hackathon/README.md

 Hackathon on Quantum Machine Learning

-In this hackathon we tried to implement the qMl algorithms like variational quantum classifier and qSVM to classify the standard iris dataset
+In this hackathon we tried to implement the qML algorithms like variational quantum classifier and qSVM to classify the standard iris dataset

 ## Team: Schrodinger's Kittens
 ### Members